Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 How will students be selected?

 All studentships will be awarded competitively.
-Students can apply for up to two projects in order of preference.
+In your application, you can apply for up to two projects in order of preference.

 Theme specific panels will consider and score all applications before drawing up a ranked interview shortlist of around 60 applicants.
 A reserved shortlisting quota of 20% for students from self-declared under-represented groups (including ethnicity, disability, and other protected characteristics) will be used to encourage equality, diversity and inclusion.